What Is Black Garlic And How To Make It – Slow Cooker Vs. Fermenter

 So, no checking it for the first 15-20 days – just mark it with the date, and after about 20 days, you can carefully remove one bulb to check if it has fermented enough.

 It should be black or very dark brown in color.
-If it is a light brown, place it back in the pot and leave it there for another 10 to 15 days before checking again.
+If it is light brown, place it back in the pot and leave it there for another 10 to 15 days before checking again.
 Then, it should be ready for you to enjoy this delicious sticky goodness!

 I usually use my fermenter, but I made this patch just to show how easy it is to make it just using a regular crockpot.